Clear a path for your book

 101 Ways to Make Books Sell, brings Hamilton-Emery’s popular writing on publishing completely up-to-date with new features on social media, recent web developments and the joys and pitfalls of online advertising.
 Long regarded as an indispensable guide for emerging writers and publishers, produced in a B-format pocket edition you can carry with you and, without doubt, wear out with use.

-101 Ways to Make Poems Sell is an insider’s guide to the poetry business, focusing on the issues that matter: building profile, finding readers and selling books.
-Hamilton-Emery offers practical and hard-earned advice about the ins and outs of marketing poetry and driving sales.
-Whether you are a novice or an established poet, this book provides you with over a hundred tools and techniques to help sell your books, keep your publisher and build a readership around the world.
+101 Ways to Make Books Sell is an insider’s guide to the book business, focusing on the issues that matter: building profile, finding readers and selling books.
+Hamilton-Emery offers practical and hard-earned advice about the ins and outs of marketing books and driving sales.
+Whether you are a novice or an established writer, this book provides you with over a hundred tools and techniques to help sell your books, keep your publisher and build a readership around the world.

 Includes step by step advice on:

-‘Chris Hamilton-Emery’s list of fifty pointers [about submitting your work] deserves to be pinned up over your desk.’ —Richard Bell
+‘Chris Hamilton-Emery’s list of fifty pointers [about submitting your work] deserves to be pinned up over your desk.’ —Richard Bell, Writing Magazine